17 Incredible Animals That Came Back from the Brink of Extinction

 Essential to the ecosystem of the Cayman Islands, its only known habitat, reptile lovers the world over despaired when the blue iguana was declared “functionally extinct” in 2005.
 With the help of vigorous breeding programs, as well as a decrease in the number of predatory feral pets that further imperiled the iguana’s existence, this species was moved to the endangered list from the critically endangered list in 2012, after 750 individuals were found alive and well.
 Don’t miss these 12 amazing animals you can only find one place in the world.

 It’s not easy being feathered when seemingly every fancy lady would have you shot in order to furnish her with hats.
 Though it survived the plume hunters of the 19th century, the brown pelican later fell prey to chemicals in the environment, until its population had declined severely.
 Conservation efforts starting in the 1970s brought it back—and it was delisted in 2009.
 But there’s still bad news: the smaller, California brown pelican is struggling now, as the sardines that comprise the majority of its diet suffer a species collapse.
-These are the 12 birds you can only see one place in the world.

 There were a pathetic 20 panthers left in Florida when the species was granted federal protection in 1967.
 Development was a major threat to this animal’s survival, as was (and continue to be) collisions with automobiles and fear among humans willing to shoot them in the name of “safety.”
 The Florida panther has rebounded to an estimated 280 individuals, but conservationists point out that two additional, genetically distinct populations are essential to their continued survival.